 The greens were in very good condition, ran smooth and true, and held the ball very well.
 They range in size from small to average and are a variety of shapes.
 The slope and contour isn't severe but you will encounter some spines and tiers.
-We were told they normally run very fast - a 12 to 13 on the stimp meter.
-However, we didn't think they were quite that fast but a 30 mile per hour wind clearly impacted our putting.
+The seemed to be running around a nine or so.

-The bunkers had recently been redone and looked like they would be fantastic with soft thick sand.
-Unfortunately, when we played they were wet and unplayable.
+The vast majority of the greenside bunkers had recently been redone and they were in great shape with soft, fluffy, thick sand.
 Faces are manageable but don't expect to hit in the bunker and roll out.

-South Padre Island Golf Club also has some great stay and play packages - read our review about our Stay & Play at South Padre Island Golf Club to learn more.
+South Padre Island Golf Club also has some great stay and play packages with unlimited golf - read our review about our Stay & Play at South Padre Island Golf Club to learn more.

 Bottom line - a fun and memorable track and a pretty good value.

 Service is good, the pro shop has the basics, and the grill serves some pretty good food for breakfast and lunch.
 Practice facilities are adequate and staff is excellent.

 Here's How Texas Outside Determines the Scorecard Rating